Poekilopleuron: Description

 The most distinctive feature of Poekilopleuron were its forelimbs.
 Their length, about 60 cm, was a sign of this theropod's more original build.
 Unlike later Theropoda, whose forelimbs tended toward reduction in length in proportion to the animals' size, Poekilopleuron's were long and, by implication, potent.
 The length mostly resided in the elongated but powerfully muscled humerus.
 The antebrachia (forearms) were markedly short and robust, a characteristic shared with Poekilopleuron's slightly later and considerably larger American cousin Torvosaurus.
 A unique feature is a lack of the olecranon process on the ulna.

 The fossil of Poekilopleuron showed a rare complete set of gastralia: fourteen pair of belly ribs supported the body of the animal.

+Cau (2024) suggested that the contemporary Dubreuillosaurus (originally assigned to Poekilopleuron) may represent a junior synonym, attributing the skeletal differences as positional and individual variation, as seen in Allosaurus.
+Thus, Dubreuillosaurus would represent a less mature individual of Poekilopleuron.